 Legend has it that a serpent god intended to marry a beautiful girl called Naipi.
 She escaped in a canoe with her mortal lover Caroba and in a jealous rage the god chased them, collapsing the river before them so that Naipi plunged over the falls to become a rock, while Caroba became a tree, forever unable to touch his love.
 A more scientific explanation is that the Rio Iguazu flows over a riverbed of basalt that ends where the lava cooled, leaving the water to fall.
 The falls were 'discovered' in the modern day by the Spaniard Juan Alvar Nunez, who named them Saltos de Santa Maria.
 The name we know them by today means 'Great Waters' in the Tupi-Guarani tongue.

-At over 2 km long the falls are a series of cataracts.
+At over 2 km (6 miles) long the falls are a series of cataracts.
 There are 275 falls in all, and with some reaching up to 80 m in height, they are wider than Victoria Falls and higher than Niagara.
-For two different perspectives of the falls, we see them from the Argentinian and Brazilian sides.
-The Brazilian side offer grand panoramas while the Argentinian side is equipped with boardwalks that get so close to the thundering waters we are almost able to touch them.
+For two different perspectives of the falls, we see them from the Argentinean and Brazilian sides.
+The Brazilian side offer grand panoramas while the Argentinean side is equipped with boardwalks that get so close to the thundering waters we are almost able to touch them.
 For a more adrenaline pumping falls experience, see them from below on a zodiac boat or take a helicopter ride, right over the top.

 While in Iguazu our leader will take us on a visit to one of the few remaining Guarani communities - original inhabitants of this region.

 - Guarani community visit